On the automorphism of a smooth Schubert variety: Introduction

 Assume that $G$ is a simple, simply laced algebraic group of adjoint type over $\mathbb{C}$.
-Then, we have \begin{myenumerate} \item $H^{i}(X(w), T_{G/B})=(0)$ for every $i\geq 1$. \item $H^{0}(X(w) , T_{G/B})$ is the adjoint representation $\mathfrak{g}$ of $G$ if and only if $w^{-1}(\alpha_{0})$ is a negative root. \end{myenumerate} \end{theorem}
+Then we have \begin{myenumerate} \item $H^{i}(X(w), T_{G/B})=0$ for every $i\geq 1$. \item $H^{0}(X(w) , T_{G/B})$ is the adjoint representation $\mathfrak{g}$ of $G$ if and only if $w^{-1}(\alpha_{0})$ is a negative root. \end{myenumerate} \end{theorem}

-\begin{theorem} ( see Theorem 4.11 )
+\begin{theorem} ( see Theorem 6.5 )

 Assume that $G$ is a simple algebraic group of adjoint type over $\mathbb{C}$ which is not simply laced.
-Then, we have \begin{myenumerate} \item $H^{i}(X(w), T_{G/B})=(0)$ for every $i\geq 1$. \item The adjoint representation $\mathfrak{g}$ of $G$ is a $B$-submodule of $H^{0}(X(w) , T_{G/B})$ if and only if $w^{-1}(\alpha_{0})$ is a negative root. \end{myenumerate} \end{theorem}
+Then we have \begin{myenumerate} \item $H^{i}(X(w), T_{G/B})=0$ for every $i\geq 1$. \item The adjoint representation $\mathfrak{g}$ of $G$ is a $B$-submodule of $H^{0}(X(w) , T_{G/B})$ if and only if $w^{-1}(\alpha_{0})$ is a negative root. \end{myenumerate} \end{theorem}

-The results in this paper play an important role in the study of the connected component containing the identity automorphism of the group of all automorphisms of a Bott-Samelson-Demazure-Hansen variety containing the identity automorphism ( see [5] ).
+The results in this paper play an important role in the study of the connected component, containing the identity automorphism of the group of all automorphisms of a Bott-Samelson-Demazure-Hansen variety ( see [5] ).

 The organisation of the paper is as follows: